Dignity for All Students/Bullying Prevention/Conflict Resolution

 The Dignity for All Students Act was created to require a school environment free of harassment and discrimination.

 No student shall be subjected to harassment or bullying by employees or students on school property or at a school function; nor shall any student be subjected to discrimination based on a person’s actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity or expression), or sex by school employees or students on school property or at a school function.

-At Monroe-Woodbury, a number of programs have been implemented to create a safe and welcoming environment for everyone:
+At Monroe-Woodbury, a number of initiatives have been implemented to create a safe and welcoming environment for everyone.